dykyi-roman/book-summary/ddd-in-php.md

 ## What DDD giver for us

 1)Ubiquitous Language: Developers and domain experts team up to build the knowledge base by sharing the same language.

 2) Strategic Design: Domain-Driven Design addresses the strategy behind the direction of the business, not just the technical aspects.
 It helps define the internal relationships and early warning feedback systems.

-3)Tactical Design: Help for separate logic layer from code.
+3) Tactical Design: Help for separate logic layer from code.
 And split the program into layers.
 The main units in DDD there is – Value Object, Entity, Repository, Service, Aggregation, Factory…

 ### Layered Architecture